Neuroma: An enlargement of a portion of a nerve.

 - Burning, stinging, stabbing, or shooting pain in the ball of the affected foot

-Two unique forces are responsible for irritating nerve tissue and causing neuromas: Pinch and stretch.
+Two unique forces are responsible for irritating nerve tissue and causing neuromas: Pinch and stretch (please see this video, which discusses this topic in more detail).
 An interdigital neuroma occurs when one of the intermetatarsal nerves is pinched and stretched across the ball of the foot, which happens with great frequency in people who wear shoes that possess tapering toe boxes (which pinch the intermetatarsal nerves) and toe spring and heel elevation (which stretch the intermetatarsal nerves).

 Other factors that may contribute to interdigital neuromas include: